-The classic movie about the savant brother Raymond staring Dustin Hoffman and Tom Cruise.
-Raymond epitomised a clear case of someone who didn’t fit the normal and had trouble because of it.
+The classic movie about the savant brother Raymond starring Dustin Hoffman and Tom Cruise.
+Raymond epitomised a clear case of someone who didn’t fit the norm and had trouble because of it.

 Are counsellors, therapists and mental health first aiders inadvertently discriminating against, and/or doing a disservice towards individuals with traits on the autism spectrum but who are not as “severe” as Raymond?